How to photograph the northern lights

 Photography: RAW power

 When shooting under less-than-ideal conditions you’ll want to have the best quality image files available for post-production on your computer.
-While JPEG format files are very easily shared and edited, they are a ‘lossy’ format, which means some data is discarded.
+While JPEG format files are very easily shared in Asset Bank and edited, they are a ‘lossy’ format, which means some data is discarded.
 JPEGs, therefore, do not compare favourably to RAW format images, which contain all of the data captured when you released your camera’s shutter button.

 RAW files are similar to negatives in film photography terms because they are not yet ready to be used in their current format and must first be processed into a printable/sharable format.
 Unlike JPEGs however, because the processing is done on your computer rather than your camera, you have the option of changing some of the image settings at a later date rather than having photographic data like brightness, contrast and white balance ‘baked in’ to the file.